-Immigration Documentation Students currently on an F-1 Visa must submit a copy of Visa, passport, I-94 (front and back) and issued I-20.
+Immigration Documentation Students currently on an F-1 Visa must submit a copy of Visa, passport, I-94 (front and back) and issued the form I-20.
 Students seeking an F-1 are required to submit a valid copy of the student's passport.

 Health Insurance.
-All undergraduate international students are required to have medical insurance which is valid in Houston, Texas.
+All undergraduate and F-1 seeking graduate international students are required to have medical insurance which is valid in Houston, Texas.
 Their coverage must include repatriation and medical evacuation, an ID card in English, and a claims submission address in the United States.
 International students who are unable to provide documentation of such insurance will be automatically enrolled in the University's basic plan.

-Students will be issued an I-20 after the University receives all required documents and fees and the student has been accepted by the Admissions Office.
-All University admissions of international students are conditioned upon meeting the stated requirements.
+Students will be issued a form I-20 after the University receives all required documents and fees and the student has been accepted by the Admissions Office.

-Visa classifications other than an F-1 student visa; please contact that Admissions Office at (281) 649-3211 or by E-mail at admissions@hbu.edu.
+Visa classifications other than an F-1 student visa; please contact the office of International Student Services at (281) 649-3292 or by e-mail at goglobal@hbu.edu.